-- Have a defined set of values and principles, and demonstrate behaviors, attitudes, policies, and structures that enable them to work effectively cross-culturally. - Have the capacity to (1) value diversity, (2) conduct self-assessment, (3) manage the dynamics of difference, (4) acquire and institutionalize cultural knowledge, and (5) adapt to diversity and the cultural contexts of the communities they serve. - Incorporate the above in all aspects of policy making, administration, practice, and service delivery and involve systematically consumers, key stakeholders, and communities.
+- Have the capacity to (1) value diversity, (2) conduct self-assessment, (3) manage the dynamics of difference, (4) acquire and institutionalize cultural knowledge, and (5) adapt to diversity and the cultural contexts of the communities they serve. - Incorporate the above in all aspects of policy making, administration, practice, and service delivery and involve systematically consumers, key stakeholders, and communities.

-The Consortium will use tools13,14 for ongoing assessment of our structure and support of membership, policies, structures, processes, and activities that include these critical components.
+The Consortium will use tools, for ongoing assessment of our structure and support of membership, policies, structures, processes, and activities that include these critical components.
 We will conduct assessments regularly and make adjustments to effectively meet the needs of our state's population.